raspibolt/raspibolt/bonus/raspberry_pi/system-overview.md

 ---
 layout: default
 title: System overview
+parent: Bonus Raspberry Pi
-parent: Bonus Section
+grand_parent: Bonus Section
-nav_order: 10
+nav_exclude: true
 has_toc: false
 ---

 ## Bonus guide: System overview

-*Difficulty: easy*
+{: .no_toc }

+Difficulty: Easy
+{: .label .label-green }

 To get a quick overview over the system status, I created [a shell script](resources/20-raspibolt-welcome) that is run as "message of the day" (motd) to be shown on login or on demand.